malejandramunoz/TNT-Repository/AQUAire.md

 ## Goals - Andi

 *What are you improving in the customers life*

+Our app will save customers time with digital mapping to help marrow down thier search for finding locations with clean water and allows a quick and easy way to do so.
+It will provide comfort from credible customer reviews, secure feedback in real time, and options to fit bugget needs.
+Finally, our app will educate customers and expand thier knowledge on the importance of consumiung clean water, what drinking unlean water can do to your health and the tools and techniques to help you clean your own water.

 *How can it be measured*
+By allowing submissions from cutomers to be reviewed to make sure they trustworthy.
+Scoping to see if sources for loactions are sill functional and reliable

 ## In scope - Alejandra